 FHD+ is as good as your eye can see for all but the largest phones at very close viewing distances.

 Another important point is the resolution of content viewed on your smartphone.
 The majority of video content streamed online is still 1080p (FHD), or perhaps even 4K.
 Playing back at a native resolution looks best, or failing that, scaling up or down by a nice integer factor.
-For example, 4K is 4 times the resolution of 1080p, so it scales nicely for good looking playback.
+For example, 4K is 4 times the resolution of 1080p, so it scales nicely for good-looking playback.
 QHD or 1440p doesn’t divide exactly into 4K or 1080p, meaning that playing back this type of video content actually looks blurrier on a QHD display than it does on an FHD panel.

 In a nutshell, the move to QHD and beyond is a case of diminishing returns and it definitely has its share of trade-offs too.
+Particularly when it comes to battery life.

 Quad HD vs Full HD: battery life tradeoffs